-Small water pumps can be placed throughout the tank to create constant flow water movement.
+Small, submersible water pumps can be placed throughout the tank to create a constant flow of changing water movement.
 The more powerheads you place, the more turbulent the flow will become.
 They are a good product for those on a budget.

 Gyres are a newer flow technology that creates a flat sheet of water moving across the aquarium.
 They can shift a tremendous amount of water and their sleek design make them easy to hide out of sight.
 Being a controllable pump also allows them to be linked and have controllable flow patterns.

 You can find the Gyres Here at Amazon.com